-Jenifer Fennell, PhD, SEP
+Jenifer Fennell, SEP, PhD

 “The curious paradox is that when I accept myself just as I am, then I can change.” -- Carl Rogers

-Somatic Experiencing™ (SE) is a form of trauma therapy that involves paying attention to your nervous system as well as your words.
+Somatic Experiencing™ (SE) is a form of trauma therapy that involves paying attention to your nervous system--not just your words.
 Words are important in the work we do together, but they are just one way bodies communicate, and sometimes our thinking minds offer up stories that are not true.
-Learning to listen to other aspects of ourselves can deepen our understanding of what's happening for us neurologically, beneath the interpretation offered by the mind.
+Learning to listen to other aspects of ourselves can deepen our understanding of what's happening beyond just the interpretation offered by the mind.
 This new knowledge helps us accept and have compassion for what we've experienced and the ways our bodies learned to cope.
-Value judgments have no place here -- you are not "good" or "bad" or "right" or "wrong" for having a physiological threat response.
-It's your survival system doing what survival systems do.
-But we can learn to recognize and understand that systemic response, identify what's happening for us at a given moment, and learn how to respond in a new and wiser ways.

 Change and healing happen as you dig into and explore your embodied experience and your patterns of conscious and unconscious reaction, which fuel each other.
 It takes practice but over time, you will find that your body knows how to heal and as you slow down and allow it to move through release, you'll organically gain new understanding and awareness about yourself and your life.